Kanasjnr/kanasjnr/README.md

 ---

 ###  About Me
-I am a **Blockchain Engineer** and proud **Polkadot Blockchain Academy (PBA) Alumni** specializing in the design, development, and deployment of decentralized systems and protocols.
+I am a **Blockchain Engineer** specializing in the design, development, and deployment of decentralized systems and protocols.

 **Core Expertise**
 -  **Smart Contracts** (Solidity, Ink!)